This Day In Writing History

 The second part, Good Wives, was published in 1869.
 In 1880, both parts would be combined and republished as a single volume, which is how the novel appears to this day.

 Little Women, which tells the story of the four March sisters, (Jo, Meg, Beth, and Amy) growing up in Concord, Massachusetts, was based on Alcott's experiences growing up with her own three sisters in Concord and Boston.
 Louisa modeled the character of Jo after herself.

 Fifteen-year-old Jo March is the second oldest of the sisters.
 Intelligent, outspoken, and tomboyish, Jo longs to be a writer.
-An early feminist, Jo finds herself at odds with the restrictions placed on women in the late 19th century, including not being able to go to college and being pressured to marry.
+An early feminist, Jo finds herself at odds with the restrictions placed on women in late 19th century America.

 Through the course of the novel, the March sisters become friends with Theodore "Laurie" Laurence, the handsome, charming, affluent boy next door.
 An orphan, Laurie lives with his grandfather.
 He becomes especially close to Jo.